Hrazdan: Culture

 The Hrazdan Drama Theatre was founded in 1953.
 The Hrazdan branch of the National Gallery of Armenia and the Geological Museum of Hrazdan are also among the prominent cultural institutions in the town.
-The History Museum in Hrazdan founded by Armen Aivazyan, features more than 4000 historical remnants and valuable pieces.
+The History Museum in Hrazdan, which was founded by Armen Aivazyan, features more than 4,000 historical pieces.

 Media

 Hrazdan TV is a private TV company in Hrazdan, founded by the family of Harutyunyan.
-The family also publishes a private newspaper and runs a radio company named known as Hrazdan Radio.
+The family also publishes a private newspaper and runs a radio company known as Hrazdan Radio.
 The number of the Hrazdan TV viewers is around 220,000.
-The TV is broadcasting its programmes since 1 September 1991, covering the Kotayk Province and some parts of the Gegharkunik Province.
+The company started broadcasting its programmes in 1 September 1991, covering the Kotayk Province and some parts of the Gegharkunik Province.

 Transportation

-Hrazdan is an important transport junction between the capital Yerevan and the northern provinces of Armenia.
-The M-4 Motorway that connects Yerevan with northern Armenia, passes through the southwestern edge of the town.
+Hrazdan is a transport junction between Armenia's capital, Yerevan, and its northern provinces.
+The M-4 Motorway that connects Yerevan with northern Armenia passes through the southwestern edge of the town.
 As a provincial centre, Hrazdan is connected with the rest of Kotayk through a well-developed network of roads.

 The town is also an important railroad station on the South Caucasus Railway (Yerevan to Shorzha and Yerevan to Dilijan lines).

 Economy

 Hrazdan is one of the highly industrialized towns in Armenia.
-The town is home to many large plants including:
+The town is home to large plants including: